MapsPeople/docs/src/content/cms/media-library.md

 **INSERT SCREENSHOT**

 1. Upload a file to the Media Library.
-1. Sort the content of the Media Library - options are by file name or my upload date, both ascending and descending.
+1. Sort the content of the Media Library - options are by file name or by upload date, both ascending and descending.
 1. Filter the contents of the Media Library by file type.
 1. Filter the contents of the Media Library, choosing between user uploads or MapsIndoors default icons.
 1. Filter the content of the Media Library by size. <!-- Might need to update later -->